Slovak government loses no-confidence vote

 The SaS forced Matovic to resign as premier in March last year and then left the government this September after Matovic survived a no-confidence vote it called over his erratic leadership and his way of announcing new policies first over social media.
 The party – which had also brought down a previous centre-right government in 2012 in the country's only previous successful no-confidence vote – then called a no-confidence in the whole government.

-In a day of high drama and farce, Matovic first offered to resign in return for the SaS withdrawing its no-confidence motion and approving the state budget for next year.
+In a day of high drama and low farce, Matovic first offered to resign in return for the SaS withdrawing its no-confidence motion and approving the state budget for next year.

 “The fall of the cabinet at this time will cause total chaos and the unapproved state budget will see people in hardship and exceptional economic damage done to the state,” Matovic said in a statement in the morning, explaining that he does not want “the people of Slovakia to be hostages of political games”.